dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

   * Byzantine generals.
   * Fischer-Lynch-Paterson : consensus impossible with a single faulty node.
 * Protocols :
   * Paxos : Under certain conditions, the protocol can be stuck.
-But this model doesn't carry over to bitcoin as it was developed for distributed DBs.
+But this model doesn't carry over to Bitcoin as it was developed for distributed DBs.
-* How bitcoin is different :
+* How Bitcoin is different :
   * Introduces incentives.
   * Embraces randomness.
 Consensus only has to be reached over long time scales.